Overview

 Symptoms of a vaginal boil

-Vaginal boils can begin as bumps and appear as a pimple or irritation post-shaving.
-If it grows and becomes painful, those are signs of an infection.
+Vaginal boils can begin as bumps and appear as pimple-like or irritated areas after shaving.
+If it grows and becomes painful, that’s a sign of an infection.
+Symptoms of a vaginal boil include:

 - Swollen, red lump/bump under the skin.